numba/numba/docs/source/user/troubleshoot.rst

 `Object mode` or ``@jit(forceobj=True)`` is too slow
 ====================================================

-:term:`Object mode` provides little to no speedup compared to regular Python interpretation, and its main point is to allow an internal optimization known as :term:`loop-lifting`: this optimization will allow to compile inner loops in :term:`nopython mode` regardless of what code surrounds those inner loops.
-The inner loops can still fallback to :term:`object mode` if it uses types or operations that :term:`nopython mode` does not support.
+:term:`object mode` provides little to no speedup compared to regular Python interpretation, its main point is to allow an internal optimization known as
+:term:`loop-lifting`: .
+This optimization will allow compilation of inner
+loops in :term:`nopython mode` regardless of what code surrounds those
+inner loops.
+The compilation of inner loops can still fallback to
+:term:`object mode` if they use types or operations that
+:term:`nopython mode` does not support.

 Disabling JIT compilation